nicolasnaing/Treetools/Lists/ListRandomTrees.md

 1.	public static PTree randomTree (int n, ArrayList labels, boolean tick)

 •	takes an int and returns a random tree with data values

-•	here is any arrayList of size with distinct entries, I used the ordered ArrayList from 1 to n,
+•	here is any arrayList of size with distinct entries, I used the ordered ArrayList from 1 to n

 •	is used to cut off shuffling , this is used in the recursive calls of this method to save operations

 2.	public static int frequency (int[] arr, int k)

 •	returns the frequency that appears in , used to make bucket lists in the later functions that make the chart outputs

 3.	public static ArrayList skeletonCollection (int n)

 •	returns the ArrayList of skeletons of size n, a skeleton of a number n is a unlabeled tree with n spots that do not have children (same as a tree shape)